Virus-Gaming/Crimson-Valley-Network-Discord-Bot/README.md

 ## Beta Version Changes

 ### Jan 11 2024 | Virus Gaming Made the following changes!
 - Uploaded the Discord Bot to git hub
 - Added diffrent versions to github
 - Made a public version of the github to report any issues

+### Jan 12 2024 | Virus Gaming made the following changes!

+- Uploaded all the bots images to a webserver
+- Started working on the ticket system
+- Started working on a poll system
+(Still currently working on the bot!)